simonesilvestroni/m2m-website/_posts/2019-01-19-shallow-grave-bass-song-antiquity.md

 ### Production

-- Written and mixed by Gerald Duchene
+Written and mixed by Gerald Duchene.
-- Mastered by Chris Pavey
+Mastered by Chris Pavey.

+---

 {: .small }
 &copy; 2019 Gerald Duchene